Five Exercises for People Over 50

 "I follow the healthy plate method and keep up with my weekly activity goals, reaching my step goal daily and doing a variety of exercise three times per week.
 I am generally healthier and have less pain."

-You may also want to challenge yourself by setting a goal and tracking it on My HealtheVet.
-This can help keep you on track to a more active lifestyle and better health.
+Setting a goal and tracking it on My HealtheVet can help you stay on track to a more active lifestyle.
 It also becomes part of your Personal Health Record and is available to view online or download.

 Please vote in our unscientific poll.
 All responses are anonymous.